-Everyone has a little bit of social fear.
-Without it, you would never learn how to conduct yourself in a socially appropriate manner.
-It's a little bit of social anxiety that ensures we don't talk to dangerous people, or say inappropriate things to those we're trying to impress.
-Even the most social people have a small amount of fear in them, and that social anxiety helps them maintain a more positive appearance.
+Most people experience at least a little bit of fear in social settings from time to time.
+It’s this fear that helps us to learn to conduct ourselves in a socially appropriate manner.
+For example, a minute amount of social anxiety ensures we don't talk to dangerous people, or say inappropriate things to those we're trying to impress.

-Human beings are naturally social creatures.
+Human beings are social creatures by nature.
 We need to be around others to feel supported, and we recognize and understand social cues and social taboos.
-Unfortunately, this same social drive can cause a great deal of fear, often because we ourselves know that others are judging us as social creatures just as we are judging them.
+Unfortunately, this same social awareness can lead to a great deal of fear, often because we imagine that others are judging us.

-While some people develop healthy levels of social anxiety, millions of people suffer from social phobia – a type of severe anxiety that displays many of the characteristics of a true phobia:
+While some people develop healthy levels of social awareness, millions of people suffer from social phobia – a type of severe anxiety that displays many of the characteristics of a true phobia.

 Causes of Social Anxiety and Social Phobia

-Social anxiety is rarely due to a specific issue.
-Rather, it's a combination of a variety of factors that have caused you to develop social anxiety over the course of your life.
+Social anxiety is rarely caused by a single specific issue.
+Rather, it's a combination of factors that have caused you to develop social anxiety over the course of your life.
 These factors may include any or all of the following:

-- General Anxiety – Anxiety and stress themselves can lead to the development of social phobia.
-Anxiety has a tendency to cause negative thinking, and much of a person's shyness and unwillingness to branch out of social situations comes from a very generic feeling of fear and apprehension that bleeds into other areas of their life, like social situations.
+- General Anxiety Anxiety and stress themselves can lead to the development of social phobia.
+Anxiety tends to cause negative thinking, and much of a person's shyness and unwillingness to branch out of social situations comes from a more generalized feeling of fear and apprehension that bleeds into other areas of their life, including social situations.

-- Poor Social Experiences – Bad social experiences in the past can also lead to the development of social phobia.
-In some cases, these may be specific events, like bullying or being mistreated in some type of social situation.
-Other times it may be less obvious, such as trying to talk to a group that is largely ignoring you.
-You may or may not know of specific examples of when these occurred, and they may have occurred at any point in your life after you were born, but these social experiences can lead to a fear of social situations.
+- Difficult Social Experiences Having had intensely uncomfortable social encounters in the past can also lead to the development of social phobia.
+In some cases, these may be specific events, like bullying or being mistreated in some social situations.
+At other times it may be less obvious, such as trying to talk to a group that is largely ignoring you.
+You may or may not be able to recall specific examples of when such incidents occurred, but these social experiences can lead to a fear of social situations even many years later.

-- Reinforcement – One of the main problems with social anxiety is that it is easily reinforced.
-When you're shy and you try to talk to a big group, chances are you expect things to go poorly.
+- Reinforcement One of the main problems with social anxiety is that it is easily reinforced.
+When you're shy, and you try to talk to a big group, chances are you expect things to go poorly.
 Then, no matter how your interaction goes, you'll likely pick out all of the mistakes you felt that you made, and those "mistakes" will reinforce the idea that you have something to fear.
-Reinforcement is a very common problem in those with social anxiety and one of the main reasons that anxiety translates to social phobia.
+There is also such thing as negative reinforcement.
+This refers to the idea that the absence of a negative experience reinforces the behavior.
+In the case of social phobia, avoiding social situations makes a person feel better, which then reinforces the idea that social situations are something to fear.
+Reinforcement and avoidance are pervasive problems in those with social anxiety, reinforcing and maintaining the problem.

-- Low Social Support – Finally (and a catch-22 of those with social phobia), it's possible to develop social anxiety because of problems developing social support.
+- Low Social Support Finally (and a catch-22 of those with social phobia), is that it's possible to develop social anxiety because of problems in accessing one’s social support networks.
 Those that feel close to their friends and family are more likely to feel confident in social situations, so those without social support are more likely to suffer.
 Since creating friendships can be harder when you have social anxiety, this aspect may be hard overcome.

 The reality is that these are not the only issues that can lead to social anxiety.
-Some aspects are hard to explain, and may simply relate to issues like self-esteem and self-confidence that comes from years of upbringing, learning, and experiences.
+Some aspects are hard to explain, and may merely relate to issues like poor self-esteem and self-confidence that comes from years of upbringing, learning, and other experiences throughout one’s life.
 It can be difficult to pinpoint the exact cause of social phobia, but knowing any likely causes can improve treatment success.

 Most people that develop social anxiety live with it for years before they seek help, often attributing it to shyness.
 Shyness isn't necessarily social anxiety, provided it isn't disrupting your quality of life and leading to extreme fear of social situations.
-But often when you experience very real anxiety in social situations, you're suffering from more than shyness, so seeking help quickly can be very valuable.
+But often, when you experience genuine anxiety in social situations, you're suffering from more than shyness, so seeking help quickly can be very valuable.

 If your social anxiety is left unchecked, it may develop into: